Landscaping in America

-Disease Detective
+Plant Disease Detective

-Diagnosing lawn diseases is not easy.
-Many diseases have similar symptoms and symptoms vary with the progress of the disease.
-The following are some general clues that can help you make the call.
+Diagnosing lawn and landscape diseases is not easy.
+Many diseases have similar symptoms and symptoms vary as the disease progresses.

 Plant Symptoms